-- For Q2, there were 127 elder fraud related outreach events with state and/or local governments officials. - For Q2, the Department exceeded its quarterly target (94).
-To date, the Department has conducted a total of 222 outreach events with state and/or local governments, and has already achieved 59 percent of the total FY 2020 2021 APG.
+- In Q4 FY 2020, the Department conducted 195 elder-fraud outreach events with state and/or local officials. - Throughout FY 2020, the Department exceeded each of its quarterly targets for number of elder fraud-related outreach events with state and/or local government officials.
+For FY 2020, the Department conducted a total of 595 outreach events with state and/or local governments, and has already exceeded the total FY 2020 2021 APG (375). - The intent of this measure is to increase the number of outreach events with state and/or local government officials every year.